Neuro-Foundation/neuro-foundation.io/README.md

 This repository contains the content of [neuro-foundation.io](https://neuro-foundation.io).
 The starting page is found in [Root/neuro-foundation.io/Index.md](Root/neuro-foundation.io/Index.md).
 Contents of this repository is (C) Neuro-Foundation.
-You can use the information in this repository pursuant to the acceptance of the included [license agreement](LICENSE.md).
+You can use the information in this repository if you agree to and accept the [license agreement](LICENSE.md) included in the repository.

 ## Installable Package